 In a matrix, where leaders and team members manage cross-functional processes and projects, formal authority dissipates, and with it, the effectiveness of assigned accountability.
 Leaders in effective matrix organizations know that upfront planning and negotiation are key to creating a culture of proactive accountability.

 Reason Three: There Is Only One Type of Accountability

 The major unit of structure in a matrix is the cross-functional team.
-Teams create project deliverables and produce outputs from cross-functional process.
-And, teams need an accountability system that holds the team together.
+Teams create project deliverables and produce outputs from cross-functional processes.
+Teams also need an accountability system that holds them together.
 When organizations use only one type of accountability — individual accountability — a team leader is positioned as the sole owner of the team’s outcome.
 Since authority does not exist between team leaders and team members, we need another way to connect them to the project.

-- Team accountability is the accountability team members have for a team’s outcomes; it takes precedence over individual accountability, and
+- Team accountability is the accountability that team members have for a team’s outcomes; it takes precedence over individual accountability

-- Individual accountability is the accountability individuals have for their goals or deliverables.
+- Individual accountability is the accountability that individuals have for their goals or deliverables.